 It is so easy to confuse Caraway seeds and Cumin seeds based on their appearance but these two are not only different in their taste but also uses for cooking.

 In this post I will touch upon the two closest resembling spices that are caraway seeds and cumin seeds.

-They make look like siblings but are actually not even of the same lineage!
+They may look like siblings but are not even of the same lineage!

 It is this very subtle difference in their colour and appearance that makes them the most commonly confused spice.